 SVN is a Centralized version and source control tool developed by Apache.
-It helps developers in maintaining different versions of source code and maintain a full history of all the changes.
+It helps developers maintain different versions of source code and maintain a full history of all the changes.

-Git is a distributed version control system which aimed at speed, data integrity, support for distributed, non-linear workflows.
-Other than source code management it can also be used to keep track of changes in any set of files.
+Git is a distributed version control system aimed at speed, data integrity, and support for distributed, non-linear workflows.
+Other than source code management, it can also be used to keep track of changes in any set of files.

 Bitbucket is a web-based hosting platform developed by Atlassian.
-Bitbucket also offers an effective code review system and keep a track of every change in the code.
-It can easily be integrated with other DevOps tools like Jenkins, Bamboo.
+Bitbucket also offers an effective code review system and keeps track of every change in the code.
+It can easily be integrated with other DevOps tools like Jenkins, and Bamboo.

 GitHub is a code hosting platform designed for version control and collaboration.
 It offers all of the distributed version control and source code management (SCM) functionality of Git in addition to its features.